n0x1m/sqliteviz/README.md

 # SQLiteViz

-Go application that creates simple diagrams from your SQLite database schemas.
+Go application that creates simple diagrams in .dot, .png or .svg from your SQLite database schemas using Graphviz.

-Install with:
+Installation:

     go install github.com/n0x1m/sqliteviz@latest

-Cli usage:
+Usage, provided graphviz is installed:

 ```sh
 Usage of ./sqliteviz: